sahil27x/CryptoBot/README.md

 # CryptoBot
-- A crypto chatbot powered by aws lex &amp; aws lambda.
+- A crypto chatbot powered by aws lex.
 - Ask the bot about current bitcoin price, trading volume, trade count, opening-closing prices and many more bitcoin trading details.
 - aws cognito is used for authentication (Use your keys to access the application)
 - The frontend comprises of html,css and javascript (integrated with aws-sdk-javascript)